Frequently asked questions - Statistics

-The WorkSafe division of the Department of Commerce, is the Western Australian Government agency responsible for the administration of the Occupational Safety and Health Act 1984.
+The WorkSafe division of the Department of Mines, Industry Regulation and Safety, is the Western Australian Government agency responsible for the administration of the Occupational Safety and Health Act 1984.
 The principal objective of the Occupational Safety and Health Act 1984 is to promote and secure the safety and health of people at work.

 WorkCover WA is the statutory authority responsible for administering the Workers' Compensation and Injury Management Act 1981 on behalf of the state.
 The role of WorkCover is to minimise the social and economic impact of work-related injury and disease and achieve cost effectiveness for employers and the community.

 For further information, please visit the WorkCover WA website.

 Musculoskeletal disorders include a wide range of inflammatory and degenerative conditions affecting the muscles, tendons, ligaments, joints, peripheral nerves, and supporting blood vessels.
 Examples of disorders arising out of work include carpal tunnel syndrome, vibration white finger, sciatica as well as sprains and strains.